le717/PatchIt/Documentation/CONTRIBUTING.md

 * [py2exe](http://www.py2exe.org) does not support Python 3.3, so it cannot be used.

-* Because of the colored shell text added in V1.0.1 Stable, **PatchIt!** is a Windows-only application.
+* Because of the colored shell text added in [**v1.0.1 Stable**](https://github.com/le717/PatchIt/releases/tag/V1.0.1Stable), **PatchIt!** is a Windows-only application.

 For Your Reading Pleasure
 -------------------------

-* A (incomplete) of everything that needs to be done can be found under [*TODO.md*](https://github.com/le717/PatchIt/blob/rewrite/Documentation/TODO.md).
+* A (incomplete) of everything that needs to be done can be found under [*TODO.md*](https://github.com/le717/PatchIt/blob/rewrite/Documentation/TODO.md) and [Issues](https://github.com/le717/PatchIt/issues).
 * The WIP PiP format V1.1 documentation can be found in [*PiP Format V1.1.md*](PiP%20Format%20V1.1.md).
 * The PiP format V1.0.1 documentation can be found in [*PiP Format.md*](PiP%20Format.md).
-* Check any open [Issues](https://github.com/le717/PatchIt/issues), as they commonly contain bug reports or errors.
+* Open [Issues](https://github.com/le717/PatchIt/issues) also commonly contain bug reports or errors.
 * A goal of **PatchIt!** is to have a complete GUI to replace the command-line style.
-However, the GUI has been put on hold until futher notice.
-If you have experence in PyQt4/5 or Tkinter and would like to help out in this area, you would be hardly be turned down . :wink:
+However, the GUI has been put on hold until further notice.
+If you have experience in PyQt4 or PyQt5 and would like to help out in this area, you would be hardly be turned down . :wink:

 Building PatchIt!
 -----------------